emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/Section_03_06.md

 ﻿# 3.6 Locally declared identifiers

-For functions and variables only useful for the definition of a function it's convenient to decare identifiers locally.
+For functions and variables only useful for the definition of a function it's convenient to declare identifiers locally.

-The expresion $b \cdot b - 4.0 \cdot a \cdot c$ is evaluated and declared three times in `solve`.
+The expression $b \cdot b - 4.0 \cdot a \cdot c$ is evaluated and declared three times in `solve`.
 This is bad from a readability and efficiency view.

 Declare a local identifier for `discrimanent`.